pcaston/OpenPeerPower.github.io/source/_posts/2020-01-31-community-highlights.markdown

 ## Got a tip for the next edition?

-Have you seen (or made) something awesome, interesting, unique, amazing, inspirational, unusual or funny, using Home Assistant?
+Have you seen (or made) something awesome, interesting, unique, amazing, inspirational, unusual or funny, using Open Peer Power?

 [Click here to send us your Community Highlight suggestion](/suggest-community-highlight).